 Matcha, like other green teas, contains a class of antioxidants called catechins.
-Matcha is high in a catechin called EGCG (epigallocatechin gallate), which is believed to have cancer-fighting effects on the body.
+Quality matcha is high in a catechin called EGCG (epigallocatechin gallate), which is believed to have cancer-fighting effects on the body.
 Studies have linked green tea to a variety of health benefits, like helping to prevent heart disease, type 2 diabetes and cancer, and even encouraging weight loss.

 2. Assists in Weight Loss

 Our bodies have two types of fat: brown and white.
 White fat stores energy, and excessive white fat is linked to heart disease and other chronic illness.
 Brown fat burns energy, and individuals with higher metabolisms and lower BMI typically have more brown fat than those who are overweight or obese.
 Matcha tea has been shown to activate brown fat cells which help keep your weight in check by increasing your caloric burn.

 A 2016 review of studies concluded that, thanks to EGCG, consuming green tea can result in a serious reduction in bad cholesterol (often called “LDL”).
 LDL is the type of cholesterol that leads to a buildup of fatty acids in the arteries, which some experts say increases your risk for heart attack and stroke.
 In addition, another large review of nine studies revealed that people who drank at least three cups of tea per day had a 21% lower risk of stroke.

 4. Strong Bones